 Once your barley’s cooked, rinse with hot water to stop it from sticking and add some olive oil.
 Take the tomatoes out of the oven and gradually add the barely to your roasting tin, making sure there’s enough oil and tomato juice to envelop the grains nicely.
 Season with pepper and salt to taste.
 I also add some chopped black olives for some extra salty texture.
-Present it in a beautiful bowl and serve it warm as part of a lunch or Mediterranean dinner, it’s also a perfect picnic dish and accompanies roasted meats beautifully.
+Present it in a beautiful bowl and serve it warm as part of a lunch or Mediterranean dinner, it’s also a perfect picnic dish.

 Bon appétit from the Mirabeau kitchen!